 This solution addresses Key issue #2: Authorization of selection of participant NWDAF instances in the Federated Learning group.

-As per KI#2, both server NWDAF and client NWDAF shall be authorized for FL procedure.
+As per KI#2, both server NWDAF and client NWDAF need to be authorized for FL procedure.

-- A server NWDAF shall be authorized to include a client NWDAF into a Federated Learning group.
+- A server NWDAF needs to be authorized to include a client NWDAF into a Federated Learning group.